 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and is copyright (c) 2003 by Djinn.
-This story is Rated R-no one under 17.
+This story is Rated R.

 A Sky Not His Own